MikeAmputer/clickhouse-migrate/README.md

 0001_Initial.down.sql
 ```
 Each filename must start with a migration index like `0001_`, followed by migration name (underscores `_` are allowed), suffixed with the migration direction `.up` or `.down`, and ending with the `.sql` file extension. **Down migrations are optional.**

+Migration files are split by the semicolon `;` into individual SQL statements.
+Since ClickHouse does not support executing multiple statements in a single query, each statement is executed separately.
+All statements in a migration are run within a session, so session-scoped features like temporary tables are supported.
+However, migrations are not executed within a transaction — if a failure occurs mid-migration, earlier statements will not be automatically rolled back.
+Use the `--rollback-on-fail` option to enable automatic rollback if needed.

 ### Quick Setup